Kinsa/django-contact-form/README.rst

 Enable the Sites Framework if Desired
 =====================================

 With the Sites Framework enabled, the subject of the contact form will indicate that it is from the name of the currently enabled website.
-Without this the subject indicates the form has been sent by 'your website.'
+Without this the subject indicates the form has been sent by 'your website'.

 To enable the Sites Framework, `follow the directions in the Django documentation <https://docs.djangoproject.com/en/dev/ref/contrib/sites/#enabling-the-sites-framework>`_.